https://signmovesreality.blogspot.com/2025/03/jesse-balks-sad.html

 “If he had responded the tenor of the following would undoubtedly be quite different.
 We could have had a gracious back and forth.
 But it seems to me that Jesse prefers a bunker war.”

-Translation: “He did not respond the way that I wanted him to, so now I will paint him as hostile and barbaric.”
-That is not an objective assessment, but a projection of personal frustration onto another’s character.
+The essence of our critic's reasoning here is this: "He did not respond the way I wanted him to, so now I will paint him as hostile and barbaric."
+That is not a fair and honest assessment, but a projection of personal frustration onto another’s character.
 The mode in which one prefers to exchange ideas, the perceived tone in which they are expressed, or even whether he chooses to engage in debate at all, is simply not by itself evidence of bad character.
+Moreover, Feodor’s manner, whether gracious or graceless, is of no consequence.
+It has no bearing on the worth of his views, which are already bankrupt.
+To dwell on his tone is to mistake trivialities for substance.

 “Again I find that, in this instance with Jesse, a committed and micro-focused obsessive worshipper of ‘the Bible’ doesn’t read it well.”

 Ah, the old “he reads the Bible too much but not the way I like” critique.
-Obsessiveness has been conflated with thoroughness.
-And if one is going to critique someone else's interpretations, he should try doing it with actual exegesis instead of vague hand-waving.
+Thoroughness in textual analysis has falsely been made out to be obsessiveness.
+If one is going to critique someone else's interpretations, then he should try doing it with actual exegesis instead of vague hand-waving.

 “In fact, with Matthew 25 he reads into it stuff that simply isn’t there, and cannot be there until the Protestant Reformation starts to read scripture slant-wise with pre-determined concerns.”

-Irony alert: Feodor accusing somebody of reading Scripture with “pre-determined concerns” while doing exactly that himself.
+Irony alert: Feodor accusing somebody of reading biblical narratives with “pre-determined concerns” while doing exactly that himself.
 Further, the Protestant Reformation did not invent interpretive bias but exposed centuries of it.

 “Jesse intuits right things - being smart and being affected for years by christian scripture - but is not fully conscious of what he intuits.”